 Notwithstanding the above, the Board was not persuaded by the Complainant's lease information, as the entire lease document was not provided in evidence.
 The Board noted that the \$7.00 per sq.ft. lease rate was applicable to only the first year of the lease, and there was no evidence of the lease rate applicable to subsequent years.
-Further, there was no evidence that the Complainant's lease example, although commencing on the valuation date, is representative of typical market rents as of the valuation date.
+Further, there was no evidence that the Complainant's lease in the subject property, although commencing on the valuation date, is representative of typical market rents of similar properties, as of the valuation date.